spacesanjeet/Bisly/README.md

 >9) Visit https://bisly.glitch.me/ to get list of all the available commands on Bisly.

 <p>We are able to develop Bisly due to constant support from many other developers and the discord community.</p>
-<p>Hounarable mention to my brother and himself a discord.js developer <code>Amethyst</code>.
+<p>Honorable mention to my brother and himself a discord.js developer <code>Amethyst</code>.
 Check him out here, https://github.com/AmethystAnimion</p>
 <p>Feel free to contact give feedbacks and suggestion for Bisly.
 They are always appreciated.
 Thank you. ^_^.</p>